Breastfeeding your premature baby

 Expressing milk if your baby is premature

-It's recommended you express eight to 10 times a day to begin with, including at least once at night, to keep your milk supply up.
+It's recommended you express often, ideally at least 8 times a day to begin with – including at least once at night – to keep your milk supply up.

 In the early days, it's often easier to express your milk by hand.
 Your midwife or a breastfeeding supporter can show you how.

-Contact a breastfeeding organisation (see Breastfeeding help and support for contact details) to find out about hiring a pump, or phone the National Breastfeeding Helpline on 0300 100 0212.
+Read more about breastfeeding help and support to find out about hiring a pump, or phone the National Breastfeeding Helpline on 0300 100 0212.